 So what about ElegantThemes competitor?
-Does it have the same flexibility?
-Does it work in real-time in the front-end?
+Does Beaver Builder have the same flexibility?
+Does it work in real-time in the front end?

 Read the rest of this article to find out the answer to these questions.

-Not wanting to be left behind the in the race to pagebuilder domination, BB has come out with all guns blazing.
+Not wanting to be left behind the in the race to page builder domination, Beaver Builder has come out with all guns blazing.

 Or teeth-gnashing, if we want to keep the Beaver analogy. 😀

-It can be used on pages, posts and most other WP custom types, as long as they have been enabled.
+It can be used on pages, posts and most other WordPress custom types, as long as they have been enabled.

 By clicking on the Admin tab for the relevant custom type you'll see the builder being loaded so you can use it to design your content.

-Before we continue, you might want to view the following short video (2 minutes) about using BB.
+Before we continue, you might want to view the following short video (2 minutes) about using Beaver Builder.